The-going/evlproject/content/core/user-api/_index.md

   services which operate from the [out-of-band context]({{< relref "dovetail/altsched.md#altsched-theory" >}}).

-- a (very) small subset of the common C library which are known **NOT to** depend on regular in-band kernel services.
+- a (very) small subset of the common C library which are known _not_ to depend on regular in-band kernel services.
 In other words, routines which won't issue common Linux system calls in any way.
 For instance, routines from the [string(3)](http://man7.org/linux/man-pages/man3/string.3.html)